How to Automate a Behind-the-Scenes Donor Series That Builds Loyalty

 Most email platforms support:

-• Scheduled sends — Set each email in advance.
-Once it's written, it goes out automatically.
+- Scheduled sends.
+Set each email in advance.
+Once it is written, it goes out automatically.

 Dedicate one afternoon per month to write the next 2–4 emails.
 Record a short staff interview for a spotlight.
 Grab photos from recent programs.
 Batch it, schedule it, forget it until next month.

 If your CRM tracks donor behavior, use it.
 Trigger a "welcome behind-the-scenes" series when someone registers for your auction or makes their first bid.
-Post-auction, send a "here's what the auction made possible" update.
+After the auction, send a "here is what the auction made possible" update.
+See post auction follow up for email templates that work for this exact message.
 Automation + relevance = stronger results.

 Content Cadence: How Often to Send

 Balance is key.
-Don't replace all fundraising emails with behind-the-scenes content—blend them.
+Do not replace all fundraising emails with behind-the-scenes content.
+Blend them.
 A typical month might include: one appeal, one event promotion, one behind-the-scenes piece.

 What Makes It Work

-• Be genuine — Don't over-polish.
+- Be genuine.
+Do not over-polish.
 A quick photo and a few sentences beat a slick, corporate update.

-• Don't sneak in asks — Pure behind-the-scenes emails build trust.
+- Do not sneak in asks.
+Pure behind-the-scenes emails build trust.
 One soft PS ("P.S.
-Our spring appeal launches next week—keep an eye out") is fine; don't turn every email into an appeal.
+Our spring appeal launches next week.
+Keep an eye out") is fine; do not turn every email into an appeal.

 Get Started

 Pick one theme for next month: staff spotlight, program update, or impact snapshot.
 Draft it, schedule it, and see how donors respond.
 Once the first one is live, build the next.
-Over time, you'll have a loyal audience that's primed to give when you do ask—because they already feel like insiders.
+Over time, you will have a loyal audience that is primed to give when you do ask, because they already feel like insiders.

 Frequently asked questions